Burton’s Biscuits introduced the Wagon Wheel and Jammie Dodgers product lines and became the second-largest biscuit

 W G Weston donated £100,000 to the British government to acquire RAF aircraft during the Battle of Britain in 1940.

 Garry Weston (1927 – 2002), the son of W G Weston, invented the Wagon Wheel biscuit in 1948.
 He placed two Marie biscuits around a marshmallow filling and covered it with chocolate.

-Burton’s Gold Medal Biscuits was acquired in 1948, followed by the Caledonian Oat Cake Baking Company in 1953.
+Burtons Gold Medal Biscuits of Blackpool was acquired in 1949, followed by the Caledonian Oat Cake Baking Company in 1953.

-The Jammie Dodger, a shortbread biscuit with a jam filling, was introduced from the 1960s.
+The Jammie Dodger, a shortbread biscuit with a jam filling, had been introduced by 1966.